Celiois/cs2351finalproject/README.md

-# Final Project
+# Final Project for CS-2351 made by Aidan D.
-# This was made by Aidan Dillon for CS-2351
+# Read projectreport.txt for the report
-# Read projectreport.txt for the report.
+# Use command "help" in order to get a list of commands for use with finalproject.sh